skylarbsandler/Launch-Mod2-AnimalTracker/README.md

 **Important** Answer these questions in this file on your `main` branch.
 When finished with the questions, commit and push your main branch.
 You do not need to create a pull request yet!

 1. What does TDD stand for?
+Test Driven Development requires us to first write our tests before writing our code.
+The tests drive how we design our code.

 1. What are three benefits of using TDD?
+- Integrates writing tests into our coding process rather than it feels like an optional step tacked onto to the end of the coding process.
+- Focuses us to think about how we want to structure and design our code early
+- Breaks down problems into smaller problems by making decisions early
+- Only write the code you need by focusing our code to pass our prewritten tests and confirm when we have successfully solved the problem at hand.

 1. Imagine you are in an interview.
 The interviewer asks: How do you use TDD?
 How would you answer?
+Test Driven Development leads to testing being an integral step in our coding process.
+It forces the ocder to critically think about what code is necessary to solve the problem and make decisions early about how we go about solving the problem.
+These tests can then serve as a roadmap when we proceed to writing our main code and help confirm we have successfully solved the problem by passing our prewritten tests.

 1. For the class below, outline the tests you would need.
 Try to use as much C# syntax as possible.
 The first test has been provided for you. (this question is worth 4 points)
 ```c#